 Remove The Battery

-The smart charger will charge the battery only when it needs a boost, they are low energy consumers and don’t cost a ton to buy.
+The smart charger will charge the battery only when it needs a boost; they are low-energy consumers and don’t cost a ton to buy.
 They will pay for themselves after one season.
-Smart chargers may be used on all 12 volt batteries, car, truck, RV, ATV, Dirt bike, boat, lawnmower.
+Smart chargers may be used on all 12-volt batteries, cars, trucks, RVs, ATVs, Dirt bikes, boats, the lawnmower.